full-spectrum/influxdb-client/README.md

 # InfluxDB client for Clojure

 This client library communicates with the [InfluxDB HTTP API][1] (ver 1.7) and is very small.
-Still lacking a few debugging features but has the important things for managing, reading from and writing to databases.
+It is still lacking a few debugging features but has the important things for managing, reading from and writing to databases.

 [1]: https://docs.influxdata.com/influxdb/v1.7/tools/api